 Switzerland published the "Commemorative Study: 20 Years of OSCE Code of Conduct on Politico-Military Aspects of Security": This publication pays tribute to the unique and remarkable history, development, achievements and outreach of OSCE's key document for the democratic control of the armed forces and the security sector.
-It is freely available at: http://www.osce.org/cio/128961
+It is available on the OSCE-website for free.